Ward 1 Etobicoke North: History

+The 2018 Toronto municipal election ran from May 1, 2018, to October 22, 2018, and while underway the provincial government introduced the Better Local Government Act, 2018, S.O.
+2018, c.
+11 - Bill 5.
+The act was assented to on August 14, 2018.

+The immediate effect of this act was to eliminate all previous ward models, and replace them with a 25-ward model designed to align with the provincial and federal ridings boundaries in effect at that time.

+The timing of the boundary change was controversial, and the City of Toronto sued the province contesting the provisions' constitutionality.
+In the absence of an injunction, and with the pending threat of the province invoking the notwithstanding clause which would defeat any constitutional challenge, the election continued under the 25-ward model.

+The nomination period originally scheduled to close on July 27, 2018, was extended to September 14, 2018.
+This allowed new candidates to run, and existing candidates to either withdraw or to reassign their candidacy to a different constituency.

+In a judgment rendered October 1, 2021, the Supreme Court of Canada upheld the constitutionality of the provisions, and the 25-ward model remained in effect for the 2022 Toronto municipal election.

 2022 municipal election

 Michael Ford resigned his seat in June 2022, after winning election to the Legislative Assembly of Ontario in the 2022 provincial election.
 Vincent Crisanti, who finished second behind Ford in 2018, and who had held Ward 1 prior to the amalgamation of Wards 1 and 2 in 2018, was elected.

 Geography

 Etobicoke North is part of the Etobicoke and York community council.
 The ward occupies the northwestern part of Toronto.
 The eastern boundary is the Humber River from Steeles Avenue south to a point just to the east of the Dixon Road.
 The southern boundary runs west from the Humber River along Dixon Road to Martin Grove Road to Eglinton Avenue to the western limit of the city.
 The western and northern limits of the ridings are formed by the city limits.

 The ward contains the neighbourhoods of Rexdale, The Elms, Humberwood, Kingsview Village, Thistletown, and Willowridge.